Five Things You Need to Know Before Your Next Zoom Call

 If you continue to use Zoom, just make sure you are protected, and where you can, we would suggest using Microsoft Teams instead.
 If you have any other questions regarding the protection of your data, then contact us, we’re here to help.

-If you’re unsure about how safe your business is from hackers, request our free Cyber-Security Audit here.
+If you’re unsure about how safe your business is from hackers, request our Cyber-Security Audit here.
 We will let you know how protected you are and what steps you can take.

 Stay safe, stay connected and shout if you need us.